Achyuthkumar4756/Covid-19-Analysis-Project/README.md

 # Impact of COVID on Mental Health in Pregnency
-This project analyzes the impact of COVID-19 on mental health using data cleaning, visualization, and predictive modeling.
+This project analyzes the impact of COVID-19 on mental health or pregnancy womans using data cleaning, visualization, and predictive modeling.
 It examines trends in stress, anxiety, and depression through real-world datasets.
 Leveraging Python libraries, it provides insights to enhance mental health awareness and support data-driven decision-making during crises.
 ##  Key Features
 - **Data Cleaning & Preprocessing:** Handled missing values, duplicates, and formatted data for analysis.
 - **Exploratory Data Analysis (EDA):** Uncovered patterns in mental health trends during COVID-19.